Christ Church Default Header Image

 Make sure you are accessing online material that is relevant for your age and tell an adult at home if you come across something that is not suitable for you, or if someone is trying to contact/talk to you that is not someone you know.

-You can contact your teacher through Seesaw if you feel vulnerable or worried, or contact Childline 0800 1111.
+You can speak to your teacher if you feel vulnerable or worried, or contact Childline 0800 1111.

 Useful reminders about Online Safety are at Thinkuknow.co.uk